Who we are

 • oversee the general direction of the journal.

-The Committee currently consists of the following members: the medical editor, the deputy editor, a psychiatrist, a geriatrician, a general physician, a general practitioner, a clinical pharmacologist and a pharmacist.
-It is supported by an editorial assistant, the production manager and coordinator, and administration.
+The Committee currently consists of the following members: the managing editor, a psychiatrist, a geriatrician, a general physician, a general practitioner, a clinical pharmacologist and a pharmacist.
+It is supported by two editors, a production editor and the publishing director.

-The Committee liaises with NPS MedicineWise as an advisory group, with the Australian Prescriber Advisory Editorial Panel, with other independent Australian medicines information providers and a range of stakeholders engaged in the quality use of medicines in Australia and overseas.
+The Committee liaises with the Australian Prescriber Advisory Editorial Panel, with other independent Australian medicines information providers and a range of stakeholders engaged in the quality use of medicines in Australia and overseas.

 Advisory Editorial Panel